 - Dr. Hude Quan (Principal Investigator)

-Located in Health Research Innovation Centre (HRIC) GB44, the Core Pathology Lab is a shared resource centre within the Libin Cardiovascular Institute of Alberta to manage and process human and animal tissue, cultured cells and artificial samples.
+Located in Health Research Innovation Centre (HRIC) GB44, the Core Pathology Lab is a shared resource centre within the Libin Cardiovascular Institute to manage and process human and animal tissue, cultured cells and artificial samples.
 Services are open to all University of Calgary principal investigators, including their staff and students.